QuirkyCort/tutorials/courses/120 IoTy/100 Extensions_Software/40 non block.md

 The arguments are:

-* `count` The number of characters to read.
+* `count` An integer specifying the number of characters to read.
 Use `-1` to read all available characters.

-Returns a `string` containing the requested number of characters, or an empty string if there are insufficient characters available to read.
+Returns a string containing the requested number of characters, or an empty string if there are insufficient characters available to read.

 ### NonBlock.readline()

 Reads a full line (...until `\n` is found)
 If a full line isn't available to read, it will return an empty string.

-Returns a `string` containing the a line of characters (...including the trailing `\n`), or an empty string if a full line isn't available to read..
+Returns a string containing the a line of characters (...including the trailing `\n`), or an empty string if a full line isn't available to read..
 !!!!!